soitchu/MyWASM/README.md

 MyWASM is an extension of MyPL.
 It has a grammar that's similar to MyPL's but it compiles into WASM rather than having its own interpreter.
 And rather than leaking memory all over the place, MyWASM has a C-like memory management.
 MyWASM also has its own [LSP extension](https://marketplace.visualstudio.com/items?itemName=soitchu.mywasm) for VSCode.

+# Presentation
+The video can be found here https://www.youtube.com/watch?v=G-fLoW5Cv_E.
+The slides can be found [here](./presentation/presentation.pptx)

+# Installation
+Make sure you have [bun](https://bun.sh/) installed.
+Then after cloning this repository, run `make install` to install all the required packages.
+Then run `make build` to build the executable.
+The executable then can be called to compile and run MyWASM programs.

 # Benchmarking
 MyWASM emits WAT code which is then optimized using [binaryen](https://github.com/WebAssembly/binaryen) -- the same optimizer used by [Emscripten](https://github.com/emscripten-core/emscripten).
 To generate the following graph the code in [./benchmark](./benchmark/) was executed.
 For binaryen, the O4 flag was passed, and for gcc the O3 flag was used.